-Most nursing mom’s experience challenges while breastfeeding, whether they have implants or not.
+Most nursing mom’s experience challenges while breastfeeding, whether they have breast implants or not.

 The human race has managed to survive despite those challenges, so breathe easy.
 You and your baby are going to survive this one.

-In short, “most likely” was a pretty accurate answer from my surgeon about a woman’s chances of being able to breastfeed after an augmentation.
+In short, “most likely” was a pretty accurate answer from my plastic surgeon about a woman’s chances of being able to breastfeed after a breast augmentation.
 But let’s dig in a little more.

 How Incisions Affect Breastfeeding

 Getting your incision around the outside of your areola (periareolar) is most significantly associated with lactation insufficiency.
 When the incision around the areola is made, the lactoferous ducts may be severed, preventing the milk from being able to reach the nipple.

 In the event that this was your place of incision, give breastfeeding a good college try!
 Milk ducts can repair themselves, just like nerves, muscle and skin.
 Just be sure to keep yourself open to other forms of feeding.